niplav/site/range_and_forecasting_accuracy.md

-I subsequently [tried to replicate my previous findings](./range_and_forecasting_accuracy.html#Appendix_A_Replicating_Metaculus_Findings_With_Full_Data) with the private data, finding that the findings [mostly replicate, or are slightly different](#Replication_Inbound).
+I subsequently [tried to replicate my previous findings](./range_and_forecasting_accuracy.html#Appendix_A_Replicating_Metaculus_Findings_With_Full_Data) with the private data, finding that the findings [mostly replicate, or are only slightly different](#Replication_Inbound).

 Limitations
 -----------